ssbcb/Linux-for-biologists-workshop/Introduction-to-linux-101/Introduction-to-linux-101.md

 # Introduction:
-Hello Everyone, and welcome to Saudi society for Bioinformatics and computational biology (SSBCB)  fisrt workshop.
+Welcome to Saudi society for Bioinformatics and computational biology (SSBCB)  fisrt workshop.
 Today, we will talk about an introduction to linux for biologist.

 ![pic](https://www.genengnews.com/wp-content/uploads/2019/11/Nov1_2019_shutterstock_1084540790_GeneticResearch-e1572877968584.jpg)